MacDonald of Ardnamurchan: Origins of the Clan

-15th Century
+15th century

-Alexander MacDonald, the third chief of the MacIains is believed to have been killed during the Battle of Harlaw in 1411.
+Alexander MacDonald, the third chief of the MacIains, is believed to have been killed during the Battle of Harlaw in 1411.
 Alexander's son John led the clan at the Battle of Inverlochy (1431).
-After this he was awarded lands on the isles of Islay and Jura.
+After this he was awarded lands on the isles of Islay and Jura by Alexander Macdonald, Lord of the Isles.

 The MacIains supported the MacDonald Lordship of the Isles until, in 1493, the fourth and last Lord of the Isles forfeited his title to King James IV.
-By 1494 the King had garrisoned and provisioned Dunaverty Castle.
-It is said that the MacDonalds led by Sir John MacDonald, who the king had recently knighted, retook the castle before the King had even departed to Stirling and that the dead body of the King's castle governor was hung over the castle walls in sight of the King and his departing entourage.
+By 1494 the king had garrisoned and provisioned Dunaverty Castle.
+It is said that the MacDonalds led by Sir John MacDonald, whom the king had recently knighted, retook the castle before the king had even departed to Stirling, and that the dead body of the king's castle governor was hung over the castle walls in sight of the king and his departing entourage.
 Sir John Macdonald however was later captured by MacDonald (or MacIain) of Ardnamurchan.
 He was tried and hung on the Burgh Muir.

-In 1497 Sir Alexander MacDonald of Lochalsh rebelled against the King and invaded the lands of Ross-shire where he was defeated at the Battle of Drumchatt by the Clan Mackenzie.
-Alexander MacDonald of Localsh escaped southwards amongst the Isles until he was caught on the Isle of Oronsay and put to death by MacIain of Ardnamurchan.
+In 1497 Sir Alexander MacDonald of Lochalsh rebelled against the king and invaded the lands of Ross-shire, where he was defeated at the Battle of Drumchatt by the Clan Mackenzie.
+Alexander MacDonald of Lochalsh escaped southwards amongst the Isles until he was caught on the Isle of Oronsay and put to death by MacIain of Ardnamurchan.

-16th Century
+16th century

 In 1515 MacIain of Ardnamurchan's Mingarry Castle was besieged by the Clan MacDonald of Lochalsh and again two years later when they finally took the castle.

 Other treacherous deeds against MacDonald of Lochalsh and treachery which led to the execution of the chief of the Clan MacDonald of Dunnyveg and his son eventually led to the death of John MacIain at the hands of his avenging kinsmen in 1518.

-The 8th chief of the MacDonalds or MacIains of Ardnamurchan led his clan in support of the Clan Macdonald of Clanranald against the Clan Fraser of Lovat in the Battle of the Shirts in 1544.
+The 8th chief of the MacDonalds or MacIains of Ardnamurchan led his clan in support of the Clan Macdonald of Clanranald against the Clan Fraser of Lovat in the Battle of the Shirts (Blàr na Léine in Scottish Gaelic) in 1544.
 It is said that only eight MacDonalds and five Frasers survived.